 Audit, Oversight and Investigations (AOI) Division

-Additionally, the AOI Division highlights opportunities to prevent and detect fraud, waste and abuse by recommending legislative and regulatory changes to internal and financial controls in the expenditure of public funds.
-The AOI Division also issues public advisories and letters to help state and local governments reduce fraud, waste and abuse.
+To prevent the misuse of government assets, we also recommend improvements to internal and financial controls in public funds spending.
+We may issue public advisories and letters to help state and local governments reduce fraud, waste and abuse.

 Bureau of Program Integrity (BPI)

 The BPI is an embedded division overseeing the quality, efficiency and integrity of programs of the Executive Office of Health and Human Services (EOHHS).
 More than 1 in 4 residents – among them, children, disabled individuals and families needing economic assistance – depend on these programs.
 Working in collaboration with EOHHS agencies, we conduct reviews and investigations to support and improve the agencies and their programs.

 We also respond to complaints reported on the OIG’s confidential hotline for reporting fraud, waste and abuse and investigate specific areas of concern, looking for root causes and identifying ways to improve processes.
 We maintain ongoing relationships with EOHHS agencies and consult with them as they carry out necessary changes.

 Our enabling statute is Section 16V of Chapter 6A, adopted in August 2013.